CJackson02/phishing-awareness-lab/README.md

 # Phishing Awareness Lab

-This project is an interactive, web-based phishing simulation and training module designed for senior-level cybersecurity students.
-It provides hands-on exposure to realistic email threats and reinforces key principles through an embedded quiz and immediate feedback.
+This project is an interactive, web based phishing simulation and training module designed for senior level cybersecurity students.
+It provides hands on exposure to realistic email threats and reinforces key principles through an embedded quiz and immediate feedback.